Storrito/storrito.github.io/_posts/2018-11-12-Emojis-Interactions-on-Instagram.md

 ![How to post](/images/how-to-post/upload.jpg "Upload Screenshot")

-You can add a emoji easily in our editor to your Instagram story.
+You can add an emoji easily in our editor to your Instagram story.
 Just click on the “ADD” Button in the upper right corner of the editor view.
-A new dialog will appear and you can choose your desired emoji.
+A new dialog will appear, and you can choose your desired emoji.

 ![How to post](/images/emoticons/emoji-story.png "Storrito Instagram Editor - Emoticons Dialog")